-Members have been notified either verbally or in writing three days before the meeting.
+Members have been notified either verbally or in writing three (3) days before the meeting.

-For any grave reason such as negligence, misconduct or incapacitation, any officer or member of the Parish Council shall be subject to removal from office by two-thirds vote of the members of the parish present at a duly convened meeting.
+For any grave reason such as negligence, willful misconduct, death or incapacitation, any officer or member of the Parish Council shall be subject to removal from office by two-thirds vote of the members of the parish present at a duly convened meeting.

-The Parish Council shall establish qualifications, duties , and responsibilities and shall select , appoint ,or employ such necessary parish officials as choir director ,church school superintendent , and custodian , who are required to maintain properly and adequately parish life and to assist the Rector.
-Compensation, if any, will be as negotiated by the Parish Council within guidelines established by the parish meeting.
-Such officials shall be under the supervision of the Parish Council through the Rector and President and may be dismissed from office_ by the Parish Council because of nonfulfillment of duties, gross negligence, misconduct, or incapacitation.
+The Parish Council shall establish qualifications, duties , and responsibilities and shall select , appoint ,or employ such necessary Parish officials as choir director(s),church school superintendent(s), administrative personnel, and custodian(s), who are required to maintain properly and adequately parish life and to assist the Rector.
+Compensation, if any, will be as negotiated by the Parish Council within guidelines established by the Parish at a duly-convened meeting of its Members.
+Such officials shall be under the supervision of the Parish Council through the Rector and President and may be dismissed from office_ by the Parish Council because of nonfulfillment of duties, negligence, willful misconduct, death, or incapacitation.

-Roberts' Rules of Order shall be the guide for all council meetings.
-Wheres Roberts' Rules are in conf lict with these by-laws, the by-laws shall prevail.
+Roberts' Rules of Order shall be the guide for all meetings of the Parish Council.
+Wherever Roberts' Rules of Order are in conflict with these By-Laws, the By-laws shall prevail.

-;

 ARTICLE VIII PARISH MEETING

-The parish meeting is the highest ruling body in the parish on all non-religious matters.
+A properly convened meeting of the Members of the Parish is the highest ruling body in the Parish on all non-religious matters.

-The number of members required for a quorum of the parish meeting shall be thirty percent (30%) of the members "in good standing."
+The number of members required for a quorum of the Parish meeting shall be thirty percent (30%) of the members "in good standing."

-The parish will hold an annual meeting in November and a semi-annual meeting in May for the purpose of transacting the business of the parish.
+The Parish will hold an annual meeting in November and a semi-annual meeting in May for the purpose of transacting the business of the parish.

-Notice of regular parish meetings shall be in writing to all voting members at least two weeks prior to such meeting.
-All regular meetings must be announced by the Rector from the Ambo on three Sundays preceding the meeting.
-If the meeting is held on a Sunday, that Sunday, with regard to announcements from the Ambo , will be considered the third Sunday.
+Notice of regular meetings of the members of the Parish shall be in writing to all voting members at least two weeks prior to such meeting.
+All regular meetings of the members of the Parish must be announced by the Rector from the Ambo on three (3) Sundays preceding the meeting.
+If the meeting of the members of the Parish is held on a Sunday, that Sunday, with regard to announcements from the Ambo , will be considered the third (3rd) Sunday.

-Special meetings of the parish may be called by the Parish Council or by petition to the Council of one-quarter (25%) of the voting parish "members in good standing."
-Such meeting must be held within 30 days of the date of petition.
+Special meetings of the Parish may be called by the Parish Council or by petition to the Council of one-quarter (25%) of the voting Parish "members in good standing."
+Such meeting must be held within thirty (30) days of the date of petition.

-Only business directly related to the purpose of the special meeting may be transacted by the special meeting of the parish.
+Only business directly related to the purpose of the special meeting may be transacted by the special meeting of the Parish.

-Notice of special parish meetings shall be in writing to all voting members at least one week prior to such meeting.
+Notice of special Parish meetings shall be in writing to all voting members at least one week prior to such meeting.
 The Rector shall announce such meeting at least once from the Ambo.

 The Parish Council shall submit a budget to the annual meeting for its approval.

-The Rector or the President, with the consent and guidance of the Rector, shall preside over the parish meeting.
+The Rector or the President, with the consent and guidance of the Rector, shall preside over the Parish meeting.

 Proxy votes will not be accepted.
 Only the votes of "members in good standing" present at the meeting shall be considered valid.

 Roberts' Rules of Order shall be the guide for all parish meetings.
-Where Roberts Rules are in conflict with these by-laws, the by-laws shall prevail.
+Where Roberts Rules are in conflict with these By-Laws, the By-Laws shall prevail.

 ARTICLE IX